-The controller can produce transients on the power supply lines that may interfere with certain regulated power supplies.
-If this is the case, the interference may be reduced or eliminated by connecting a 100 V, $1000~\mu\text{F}$ or larger electrolytic capacitor across the power supply lines.
+The controller can produce transients on the power supply lines which may interfere with certain regulated power supplies.
+If this is the case, the interference may be reduced or eliminated by connecting a 100 V, 1000 μ F or larger electrolytic capacitor across the power supply lines.
 Correct polarity must be observed when connecting the electrolytic capacitor.